ManuelRausch/StatConfR/README.md

-The output is then a data frame with one row for each combination of participant and model and separate columns for each estimated parameter as well as for different measures for goodness-of-fit (negative log-likelihood, BIC, AIC and AICc).
+The output is then a data frame with one row for each combination of participant and model and separate columns for each estimated parameter as well as for different measures for goodness-of-fit (negative log-likelihood, BIC, AIC and AICy<sub>c</sub>).
 These may be used for statistical model comparisons.

 ``` r
 head(fitted_pars)